Becky Watherston

 There are times in life when we all need a little help, reaching out to others can be hard and sometimes complicated.
-I offer a safe non-judgmental space for those times when you need to speak and need someone to listen and assist in figuring out some of life’s worries and questions.
+I offer a safe non-judgmental space for those times when you need to speak, be heard and explore some of life’s worries and questions.

 I am a fully qualified counsellor, having trained on a BACP accredited course in integrative psychotherapeutic counselling.
 I have also completed various supplementary training courses in core specialist areas as well as completing an ACTO course in delivering online and telephone counselling.